PandasWhoCode/rootly-incident-action/README.md

 **Optional parameters:**

-1. `services` - Comma-separated service names
+1. `services` - Comma-separated service names.
-1. `teams` - Comma-separated team names
+1. `teams` - Comma-separated team names.
-1. `alert_groups` - Comma-separated alert group names
+1. `alert_groups` - Comma-separated alert group names.
-1. `environments` - Comma-separated environment names
-1. `incident_types` - Comma-separated incident type names
+1. `alert_service` - The name of the service the alert shall target.
+1. `alert_urgency` - The urgency of the alert to create.
+1. `alert_external_id` - An external ID to associate with the alert.
+1. `alert_external_url` - An external URL to associate with the alert.
-1. `create_alert` - Whether to create an associated alert (defaults to true)
+1. `create_alert` - Whether to create an associated alert (defaults to true).
+1. `environments` - Comma-separated environment names.
+1. `incident_types` - Comma-separated incident type names.

 **Outputs:**